Security-Onion-Solutions/securityonion-docs/cloud-gcp.rst

 GCP Sensor Setup
 ################

+In the GCP console, under Compute Engine go to the Instance Group page and edit the instance group that was created earlier.
+Use the dropdown list to add the new sensor VM instance to this group.

 SSH into the sensor node and run through setup to set this node up as a sensor.
 Choose ``eth0`` as the main interface and ``eth1`` as the monitoring interface.

 Remote Sensor Setup